Bertram Boltwood: Early life and family

 Bertram Boltwood was born on July 27, 1870, in the Amherst, Massachusetts home of his grandfather, Lucius Boltwood.
 After relocating from England in the 17th century, the Boltwood family was active in the Amherst community for generations.
 Lucius was the son of a farmer who worked his way through Williams College to become a lawyer.
 He was a founder of Amherst College and ran for Governor of Massachusetts as an early member of the Liberty Party in 1841.
 Thomas Kast Boltwood, son of Lucius, was a lawyer who died in 1872 when his son Bertram was 2 years old.
 Bertram Boltwood was emotionally close with his mother, Margaret Mathilda, and he grew up in her hometown of Castleton, NY.
 She prepared him to attend Yale, his father's alma mater, by placing him in private school at a young age, followed by the Albany Academy.

 Boltwood’s childhood reveals influences and inclinations that foreshadow the scientist he became as an adult.
 As a boy, he was interested in mechanical gadgets and enjoyed hobbies such as fishing, photography, and minerals.
 The latter was likely the influence of his uncle, Charles Upham Shepard, who was a mineralogist and a chemist.
 His personality was reportedly light-hearted, and he was known to play practical jokes in his youth.
-He was often reminded of a familial tie to Ralph Waldo Emerson through his paternal great grandmother’s sister (Emerson’s mother Ruth Haskins), and it was expected that Boltwood would study and succeed in line with the family legacy.
+He was often reminded of a familial tie to Ralph Waldo Emerson through his paternal great-grandmother’s sister (Emerson’s mother Ruth Haskins), and it was expected that Boltwood would study and succeed in line with the family legacy.

 Education and scientific background

-He graduated with high honors in chemistry from Yale in 1892, and went on to study analytical methods of inorganic chemistry and rare earth elements for two years in Germany at Ludwig-Maxamillian University of Munich.
-Afterwards, he returned to Yale and earned a PhD in 1897 and became an instructor in the Sheffield Scientific School there from 1896–1900.
+He graduated with high honors in chemistry from Yale in 1892, and went on to study analytical methods of inorganic chemistry and rare earth elements for two years in Germany at the Ludwig-Maximilians-Universität München.
+Afterwards, he returned to Yale and earned a PhD in 1897 and became an instructor in the Sheffield Scientific School there from 1896 to 1900.
 His teaching and research work at Yale focused on physical chemistry, despite it being a relatively new field.
 Lacking resources in English for teaching the subject, he translated two books from German, Alexander Classen, "Quantitative Analysis by Electrolysis," and the other by Charles Van Deventer, "Physical Chemistry for Beginners."
 He was particularly handy in the lab, often improving upon methods and devices.
 For example, he developed a low melting point wax that found use in labs across the country and was called, "Boltwax".

-From 1900–1906, he had a private lab in New Haven, Connecticut.
+From 1900 to 1906, he had a private lab in New Haven, Connecticut.
 He worked as a consulting chemist, analyzing ore samples for miners.
 This experience brought him into contact with the rare earth metals he had studied as well as uranium and thorium, elements that would become the crux of his greatest scientific contributions.